-Everything You Need To Know To Set Up a 100% Foreign-owned Company in Vietnam
+Everything You Need To Know about Company Incorporation in Vietnam

 Vietnam has turned into a utopia for foreign investors, thanks to the government’s extensive assistance and trade agreements, the growing middle-income groups, and evolving consumer attitudes.
-The country’s promising economic opportunities act as a catalyst for foreigners to form and register businesses in the country.
+The country’s promising economic opportunities act as a catalyst for company incorporation of foreign investors in the country.

 This small Southeast Asian country is one of the few that recorded a GDP growth during 2020 and 2021 whereas much more developed countries suffered from COVID-19-induced economic recession.

 Thinking about setting up a business in Vietnam?
-Let us help you.
+Check out InCorp Vietnam’s Incorporation Services in Vietnam

 Over the first half of 2022, Vietnam has made considerable progress in recovery with sharp increases in new and returning businesses, as well as commendable efforts from the government to stimulate the economy.